How to Choose a Smart Thermostat

-Geofencing: with your permission, your smart thermostat may use the app on your phone to detect when you are away or at home.
+Geofencing: With your permission, your smart thermostat may use the app on your phone to detect when you are away or at home.
 When you leave the house and travel outside of a certain distance, the smart thermostat will lower the temperature (if in heat mode) or raise the temperature (if in cool mode).
 When you're on your way home, the smart thermostat can automatically adjust your home's temperature to your liking, so you arrive to a comfortable temperature.

-Vacation mode: Lets the thermostat no when you will be gone from your home for longer periods of time to manage the temperature, avoiding frozen pipes in the winter and extreme heat in the summer.
+Vacation mode: Lets the thermostat know when you will be gone from your home for longer periods of time to manage the temperature, avoiding frozen pipes in the winter and extreme heat in the summer.

-Automatic updates: updates software periodically to ensure it uses the latest algorithms and Energy- saving features available.
+Automatic updates: Updates software periodically to ensure it uses the latest algorithms and Energy- saving features available.

-Sensors: helps to manage extreme temperature differences in a home through either temperature or occupancy sensing technology.
+Sensors: Helps to manage extreme temperature differences in a home through either temperature or occupancy sensing technology.

-Temperature sensors work and single zone homes (meaning you have one HVAC system controlling the whole house) to monitor rooms with differing temperatures due to the lack of insulation, sun exposure, etc. Sensors allow the smart thermostat to adjust the overall temperature to manage hot and cold spots, especially critical in larger homes.
+Temperature sensors work in single zone homes (meaning you have one HVAC system controlling the whole house) to monitor rooms with differing temperatures due to the lack of insulation, sun exposure, etc. Sensors allow the smart thermostat to adjust the overall temperature to manage hot and cold spots, especially critical in larger homes.

 Occupancy sensors work to determine which rooms are the most high- traffic and prioritize managing their temperature, without sacrificing comfort in the rest of the house.

-Voice Assistant integration: some smart thermostats are compatible with popular Voice Assistant programs, meaning you can simply ask the thermostat to turn the temperature up or down a few degrees, among other things.
+Voice Assistant integration: Some smart thermostats are compatible with popular Voice Assistant programs, meaning you can simply ask the thermostat to turn the temperature up or down a few degrees, among other things.